gaylem/adyen-checkout-sandbox/DROPIN_CHALLENGES.md

     - [x] Change the color of the pay button to hex code `#0abf53`.
     - [x] Make the text weight 900.
     - [x] Customize the text in the payment button to say “Ecom is Great” rather than “Pay”.
-- [x] Change 'BILLING ADDRESS' styles and text.
+- [x] Change "BILLING ADDRESS" title styles and text.
-- [ ] Change ‘Name on card’, ‘Card number’, and 'Expiry date' to something else.
+- [ ] Change "Name on card," "Card number," and "Expiry date" to something else.
 - [ ] Change the placeholder name.
 - [ ] Change the placeholders for other fields.